owulveryck/blog/content/post/from-cli-to-microservice.md

 ## RPC!

-RPC on the other hand may be a good fit because there would be a very little modification of the code.
+RPC, on the other hand, may be a good fit because there would be a very little modification of the code.
 Actually, the principle would be to:

 1. trigger a network listener